coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4b_RMarkdown_Components_YAML_Header.md

 In your working R Markdown file, create a YAML header that will:

-- Give your output the title "Intro to Markdown in R"
+- Give your output the title "Skeletal Muscle and Exercise"
 - Incude your name as the author
-- Provide the whatever current date anytime the `.Rmd` file gets processed
+- Generate whatever the current date is anytime the `.Rmd` file gets processed
 - Produces a HTML output when the `.Rmd` file is processed